less/less-docs/content/features/mixins-as-functions.md

 > Return variables or mixins from mixins

 Variables and mixins defined in a mixin are visible and can be used in caller's scope.
-There is only one exception, variable is not copied if the caller contains a variable with the same name (that includes variables defined by another mixin call).
+There is only one exception, a variable is not copied if the caller contains a variable with the same name (that includes variables defined by another mixin call).
 Only variables present in callers local scope are protected.
 Variables inherited from parent scopes are overridden.

 Example: